chris-campbell/chessapp/README.md

 ## About The Team

-This application wouldn't been possible without the collbrative effort of the dev team.
-We poured a lot of blood, sweat and tears into bringing **Chessmate** into exisitance.
+This application wouldn't have been possible without the collaborative efforts of the Saturday Slackers dev team.
+We poured a lot of blood, sweat, and tears into bringing **Chessmate** into existence.

 ## The Team